JoschuaSchneider/use-error-boundary/README.md

 It lets you keep track of the error state of child components, by wrapping them in a provided `ErrorBoundary` component.

+:warning: Read more about error boundaries and their intended use in the [React documentation](https://reactjs.org/docs/error-boundaries.html), this will only catch errors when rendering your children!

 ### Installation

 ```bash